BagasA11/go-mailcheck/README.md

   git clone https://github.com/BagasA11/go-mailcheck.git
 ```

-then, you will get folder namd like this:
+then, you will get folder named like this:

-`go-mailcheck`
+`\go-mailcheck`

 Move project to Go compiler folder